Otis Rush: Awards

+1999 Grammy Winner Best Traditional Blues Album - "Any Place I'm Going."

-Rush was elected to the Blues Hall of Fame in 1984.
+Otis Rush elected to the Blues Hall of Fame in 1984.

+In 2007, the Mississippi Blues Commission erected the Otis Rush marker on the Mississippi Blues Trail in Philadelphia, Mississippi at the old train depot (Welcome Center) on West Beacon Street, State Route 21, where he boarded a northbound train in 1948.

-In 2015, Rolling Stone ranked Rush number 53 on its 100 Greatest Guitarists list.
+In 2015, Rolling Stone ranked him number 53 on its 100 Greatest Guitarists list.

 The Jazz Foundation of America honored Rush with a Lifetime Achievement Award on April 20, 2018 "for a lifetime of genius and leaving an indelible mark in the world of blues and the universal language of music."

 Death

-Rush died on September 29, 2018, from complications of a stroke.
-His death was announced on his website by his wife Masaki.
+Otis Rush died on September 29, 2018, from complications of a stroke.
+He was 84 years old.
+His wife, Masaki, announced his death on his website.
+A celebration in his honor was held at Space in Evanston, Illinois, on April 24, 2019.

-Gregg Parker, CEO and a founder of the Chicago Blues Museum said of Rush: "He was one of the last great blues guitar heroes.
-He was an electric god".
-Writing in The New York Times, Bill Friskics-Warren said, "A richly emotive singer and a guitarist of great skill and imagination, Mr. Rush was in the vanguard of a small circle of late-1950s innovators, including Buddy Guy and Magic Sam, whose music, steeped in R&B, heralded a new era for Chicago blues."